esphome/esphome-devices/src/docs/devices/Gosund-SP112/index.md

 If that doesn't work out for you, disassembly and wired flashing is explained [in this (German) video](https://www.youtube.com/watch?v=hfYFB1UENTQ).

-**Attention**

-As it turns out Tuya no longer builds them with esp chips.
+**Attention**: As it turns out Tuya no longer builds them with esp chips.
 This means as of late 2021 you cannot flash esphome on new units.

 ## GPIO Pinout